 Common uses for Apple's tablets include watching videos, reading books and magazines, taking notes, and general web browsing.
 Its portability and power have made it popular with college students and those who frequently travel.
-Thanks to the Apple Pencil, many digital artists have begun using it as their primary tool for digital drawing and painting.
+Thanks to the Apple Pencil, many digital artists have begun using it as their primary digital drawing and painting tool.

 As its name suggests, the iPad Pro is capable of professional work.
 However, its mobile operating system still falls short for some customers.
 This applies especially to those who need to perform complex tasks, require specific apps that aren't on iPadOS, or create apps in Xcode.

-All generations of the pro models have been praised by reviewers and the general public.
+Reviewers and the general public have praised all generations of the pro models.
 The most common criticism is their premium cost.
 By the time you've added accessories, its price can be greater than or equal to a base MacBook Air or even MacBook Pro.

 These include a similar full-screen design and support for the Magic Keyboard and second-generation Apple Pencil.
 Compared to the iPad Air, the 2020 pro-level iPads boasted better graphical capabilities, ProMotion, and Face ID but not much else to differentiate.

 The 2021 iPad Pro lineup helps re-open the gap between Apple’s “Pro” and “Air” models.
 The updated tablets use the M1 chip, the same Apple Silicon found in the latest Macs.
-The larger 12.9-inch model also includes a mini LED backlit display for a better contrast ratio and deeper blacks.
+The larger 12.9-inch model includes a mini-LED backlit display for better contrast and deeper blacks.